-Embase is a biomedical and pharmacological database containing bibliographic records with citations, abstracts and indexing derived from biomedical articles in peer reviewed journals, and is especially strong in its coverage of medical device, drug and pharmaceutical research and conference abstracts.
+Embase is a biomedical and pharmacological database containing bibliographic records with citations, abstracts, and indexing derived from biomedical articles in peer-reviewed journals, and is especially strong in its coverage of medical device, drug and pharmaceutical research, and conference abstracts.
 Excellent source of articles related to post-market research.
 MEDLINE results are included along with significant unique content with international coverage.
 Embase contains over 22 million records spanning 1974-present.
 Search tools include a specialized drug search interface and a pharmacovigilance wizard (PV Wizard).

 ClinicalTrials.gov is a registry and results database of publicly and privately supported clinical studies of human participants conducted around the world.
 The FDA requires registration of clinical trials and reporting of basic results and adverse event data for drug and device trials.

-PubMed is the National Library of Medicine’s search service that provides access to over 24 million biomedical literature citations from MEDLINE, life science journals, and online books.
-Provides a good entry point for navigation to the NCBI bioinformatics databases containing genetic and genomic information, tools and data.
+PubMed is the National Library of Medicine’s search service that provides access to over 27 million biomedical literature citations from MEDLINE, life science journals, and online books.
+Provides a good entry point for navigation to the NCBI bioinformatics databases containing genetic and genomic information, tools, and data.
 Coverage: 1946 to present.

 Web of Science